Best action games for Nintendo Switch iMore 2021

 - Slowdown is glaring

 Nintendo has managed to amass a remarkable number of adventure games that you can take advantage of.
 These are the best games on Nintendo Switch.
 With more to come, who knows what's in store for Nintendo!
 While every game here delivers fun, one does rise above the rest to deliver the most excellent experience possible.
 Astral Chain is one of the best action games around.
-With a fully realized sci-fi backdrop and deep action heavy gameplay, action fans won't want to miss this one.
+Action fans won't want to miss this one with a fully-realized sci-fi backdrop and deep action-heavy gameplay.

 We may earn a commission for purchases using our links.
 Learn more.